Obtaining a Money Changing Permit as a Restricted Dealer under Section 4(2)(a) & 4(2)(b) of the Foreign Exchange Act, No. 12 of 2017

 1. Directors, substantive shareholders, ultimate beneficial owners and management of new companies - at the time of submitting their applications for engaging in money changing business.

-2. Directors, substantive shareholders, ultimate beneficial owners and management of existing MCs - annually at the time of submitting requests for new money changing permits for the following year.
+2. Directors, substantive shareholders, ultimate beneficial owners and management of existing Money Changers - annually at the time of submitting requests for new money changing permits for the following year.

-3. At any subsequent change of a director/substantive shareholder/ultimate beneficial owner/management of a Money Changer -with an immediate effect from such change.
+3. At any subsequent change of a director/substantive shareholder/ultimate beneficial owner/management of a Money Changer - with immediate effect from such change.

 2.2 Tax Requirement